-Bachelor of Medicine and Bachelor of Surgery (MBBS), Universiti Malaya
+Bachelor of Medicine and Bachelor of Surgery (MBBS), University of Malaya, Malaysia

-Postgraduate training in Nephrology – Royal Hallamshire Hospital, Sheffield, UK – Guys Hospital, London – General Hospital Kuala Lumpur
+Postgraduate training in Nephrology – Royal Hallamshire Hospital, Sheffield, United Kingdom – Guys Hospital, London, United Kingdom – General Hospital Kuala Lumpur, Malaysia

-Member of the Royal College of Physicians of United Kingdom
+Member of the Royal College of Physicians, United Kingdom

-Fellow of the Royal College of Physician of Edinburgh
+Fellow of the Royal College of Physician of United Kingdom